burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step3.md

-# Instrumenting Services within Kubernetes
+# Instrumenting Kubernetes with the Datadog Agent

 Let's start by viewing the Datadog Agent's configuration.